-HeraldLIVE Premium and HeraldLIVE Prime subscribers can sign in on the Times Select or Sunday Times websites, depending on their subscription package, with the same email address and password they use on HeraldLIVE.
+HeraldLIVE Premium and HeraldLIVE Prime subscribers can sign in on the Sunday Times Daily or Sunday Times websites, depending on their subscription package, with the same email address and password they use on HeraldLIVE.

 Alternatively, if you would like to subscribe to the Herald or Weekend Post print edition only, contact our call centre at Tel: 0860 52 52 00 or email@example.com.

 How do I sign in and out on this website?